I wasn't going to post anything else this year, but there's something I want to say.

 It wasn't one thing; it was a thousand.
 It was good food and good people.
 It was a visit from an old friend.
 It was new music and making out; it was surprises in the mail.
 It was the chance to extend a hand to someone who needed it, and it was reaching out and finding a hand extended to me.
 It was finding this and laughing so hard that I cried.
 It was second chances and it was first tries and it was knowing with all my heart that none of it's deserved.

-I’m nothing if not a foxhole spiritual.
-I don’t pray often, and when I do, it’s in moments of dire need– usually someone else’s.
-Sending up a prayer on my own behalf always feels a bit like voting for myself for class president.
-There’s a certain logic to it, but it feels somehow unsportsmanlike.
+I'm nothing if not a foxhole spiritual.
+I don't pray often, and when I do, it's in moments of dire need-- usually someone else's.
+Sending up a prayer on my own behalf always feels like voting for myself for class president.
+There's a logic to it, but it feels unsportsmanlike.

 But this week, there was no foxhole.
 There was only snow on the ground and a blue sky above, a home cooked meal and the generosity of strangers.
 Twinkling lights, gifts I didn't deserve, and a warm blanket on a cold night.